GP Chronic Care Management Plan (GPCCMP)

 patient-telling-doctor-about-symptoms-disease (1).jpg

-All you need to know about Care Plans
+All you need to know about GP Chronic Care Management Plan (GPCCMP)

 • Aboriginal Health Worker